 I love Trader's Joe's cauliflower gnocchi.
 I do suggest either pan frying or air frying them though.
 I have noticed they do not hold up well to being boiled.

 Absolutely!
 I would have loved this recipe as a kid!
 Think of it like spaghetti but to the next level with elevated pasta (aka the gnocchi) and a more decadent sauce.
+I do suggest cutting the gnocchi in fourths prior to serving to kids younger than five since gnocchi can be a choking hazard.

 To make this recipe, you will need a cast iron skillet and a pot to boil the gnocchi in.
 You are also going to need a small casserole dish to roast the tomatoes.